Realyassine/Chatbot_AI/README.md

 * **Python**: Lightweight backend to handle requests and securely forward them to the AI service.
 * **React + Vite**: Utilizes Vite for rapid development and hot module replacement.
 * **Tailwind CSS**: Employs utility-first CSS for efficient styling.
+* **Text-to-Speech**: Convert chatbot responses to audio using Google's TTS.
+* **Speech-to-Text**: Upload audio files or use microphone for voice commands and queries.

 ## 📁 Project Structure